lornajane/bot-experiment/README.md

 # StackOverflow Slack Integration Bot

-This bot helps us with our StackOverflow Dashboard by providing notifications and other integrations in channel
+This bot helps us with our StackOverflow Dashboard by providing notifications and other integrations in channel.
+It's built of [BotKit](https://botkit.ai/) and has adaptations to allow it to run agagainst our Slack Enterprise Grid platform.

 ## Setup